yugpreet-singh/Pacepilot/USER_MANAGEMENT.md

 ---

-**Remember: This is a DEMO setup only!
+**Remember: This is a development setup only!
 Never use plain text passwords in production!**